SiBowald/ecg-pcb-business-card/README.md

 - Phone must be unplugged (not charging)
 - Align the card over the NFC coil and try small position shifts
 - Remove thick cases

 ---

-## Measurement / lab notes

-If you do scope/DAQ measurements on the card, the cleanest approach is to use a **battery-powered** measurement device.

----